aws-samples/aws-rosettafold/README.md

 Running the CloudFormation template at `config/cfn.yaml` creates the following resources in the specified availability zone:
 1. A new VPC with a private subnet, public subnet, NAT gateway, internet gateway, elastic IP, route tables, and S3 gateway endpoint.
 2. A FSx Lustre file system with 1.2 TiB of storage and 120 MB/s throughput capacity.
-This file system is linked to the reference data S3 bucket for the region of interest (us-east-1 or us-west-2) for loading the required reference data when the first job executes.
+This file system can be linked to an S3 bucket for loading the required reference data when the first job executes.
 3. An EC2 launch template for mounting the FSX file system to Batch compute instances.
 4. A set of AWS Batch compute environments, job queues, and job definitions for running the CPU-dependent data prep job and a second for the GPU-dependent prediction job.
 5. CodeCommit, CodeBuild, CodePipeline, and ECR resources for building and publishing the Batch container image.
-When CloudFormation creates the CodeCommit repository, it populates it with the code stored in the reference data S3 bucket.
-This is the same bucket used as the data repository for FSx.
+When CloudFormation creates the CodeCommit repository, it populates it with a zipped version of this repository stored at `s3://aws-rosettafold-ref-data`.
 CodeBuild uses this repository as its source and adds additional code from release 1.1 of the public [RoseTTAFold repository](https://github.com/RosettaCommons/RoseTTAFold).
 CodeBuild then publishes the resulting container image to ECR, where Batch jobs can use it as needed.

 ## Licensing
 The University of Washington has made the code and data in the [RoseTTAFold public repository](https://github.com/RosettaCommons) available under an [MIT license](https://github.com/RosettaCommons/RoseTTAFold/blob/main/LICENSE).
-However, the model weights used for prediction (available in the `/weights` folder in the reference data S3 bucket) are only available for internal, non-profit, non-commercial research use only.
+However, the model weights used for prediction are only available for internal, non-profit, non-commercial research use only.
 Fore information, please see the [full license agreement](https://files.ipd.uw.edu/pub/RoseTTAFold/Rosetta-DL_LICENSE.txt) and contact the University of Washington for details.

 ## More Information
 - [University of Washington Institute for Protein Design](https://www.ipd.uw.edu/2021/07/rosettafold-accurate-protein-structure-prediction-accessible-to-all/)